 - provide a venue for small farms, gardens, musicians and entrepreneurs

 - create a vibrant, seasonal, weekly event that enlivens community life

 We are a SNAP/EBT market (EBT machine on site), and we participate in double-up-food-bucks.
 Our market accepts WIC and the Senior Nutrition Program checks.
 Note: vendors must register with the State individually to accept these checks.

 Our market story

-The QFM is becoming a regulated market able to accept SNAP/EBT benefits, participate in the Double-up Food Bucks program, as well as WIC and the Senior Nutrition Program.
+The QFM is a regulated and authorized market able to accept SNAP/EBT benefits, participate in the Double-up Food Bucks program, as well as WIC and the Senior Nutrition Program.
 Our participation makes local produce available, and equitable for all community members, supporting the overall health of people, and place.
-Additionally, these benefits programs make small-scale local agriculture sustainable by assuring produce vendors a market base, and a level exchange.
+Additionally, these benefit programs make small-scale local agriculture sustainable by assuring produce vendors a market base, and a level exchange.

 Our authorized farmers market must sell more local produce than anything else (as per USDA guidelines).
 With this mission, the QFM creates an outlet for small farms and gardens.
 We support makers and entrepreneurs (e.g., artists, bakers, jelly makers) as well, although the ratio of fresh fruits, vegetables, and food staples to other goods must always be higher.
 You can learn more here https://www.fns.usda.gov/snap/eligible-food-items.